dayanacavalcante/Obesity-Estimate/README.md

 ```
 ### _Classification_

-In the second predictive method of the project, the _Logistic Regression_, _Decision Tree_ and _Random Forest_ algorithms were applied.
+In the second predictive method of the project the _Logistic Regression_, _Decision Tree_ and _Random Forest_ algorithms were applied.

 ##### _Performance Metrics_